 CSU Scholars Academy participants will be awarded a tuition discount of $125 for each course taken in the Scholars Academy (up to four courses, max $500)* during their freshman year at CSU.
 This discount is only available if the student enrolls as a full-time, undergraduate student following their high school graduation.

-All courses are taught online, with some available in the traditional classroom setting on the CSU campus.
+Courses are taught either online or in the traditional classroom setting on the CSU campus.

 - Courses offered